abond936/My-Journal/docs/Project.md

   - Caption
   - Collections of images
 - Entries can be linked to albums and albums can be linked to entries
-- Both Entries and Albums are categorized into 5 dimensions:
+- Both Entries and Albums are categorized by Tags into 5 dimensions:
   - who, what, when, where, and reflection
-  - present as cards in a grid for consumption
+- Content is presented as cards in a grid for consumption

 [Back to Top](#myjournal-project)

 ## 2. Interaction Rules

 ### Core Principles
-1. **Never Act Without Approval**
+1. **Only Act With Approval**
    - MUST get explicit approval before ANY code change
    - MUST get explicit approval before ANY file creation
    - MUST get explicit approval before ANY file movement